keycloak/keycloak/examples/authz/photoz/README.md

 Basically, it is a project containing three modules:

-* **photoz-uma-restful-api**, with a simple RESTFul API based on JAX-RS and acting as a regular **client application**.
+* **photoz-restful-api**, a simple RESTFul API based on JAX-RS and acting as a resource server.
-* **photoz-uma-html5-client**, with a HTML5+AngularJS client that will consume the RESTful API and acting as a **resource server**.
+* **photoz-html5-client**, a HTML5+AngularJS client that will consume the RESTful API published by a resource resourcer.
-* **photoz-uma-authz-policy**, with a simple project with some rule-based policies using JBoss Drools.
+* **photoz-authz-policy**, a simple project with some rule-based policies using JBoss Drools.

 For this application, users can be regular users or administrators.
-Regular users can create/view/delete their albums and administrators can view the albums for all users.
+Regular users can create/view/delete their albums and administrators can do anything.

 In Keycloak, albums are resources that must be protected based on a set of policies that defines who and how can access them.
-Beside that, resources belong to a specific resource server, in this case to the *photoz-uma-restful-api*.

-The resources are also associated with a set of scopes that define a specific access context.
+The resources are also associated with a set of scopes that defines a specific access context.
 In this case, albums have three main scopes:

 * urn:photoz.com:scopes:album:create
 * urn:photoz.com:scopes:album:view